New Grading Model Overview- Updated

 Class-specific tier · 40% of overall grade

 Your curriculum grade is the largest single category in your overall grade.
-It is based entirely on your performance in the digital textbook — quizzes, tests, and graded activities — and counts for 40% of your final grade.
+It is based on your performance in the digital textbook (Edmentum/Apex curriculum) and counts for 40% of your final grade.

 What this grade measures

-This is the grade shown in your Edmentum digital textbook.
-It is taken directly from what the system displays — the total of your quiz scores, test scores, and graded activity scores.
-No adjustments are made to this number.
+This is the grade shown in your digital textbook.
+It includes your quiz scores, test scores, and graded activity scores.
+No adjustments are made to this number — the teacher enters it exactly as the digital textbook displays it.

-Missing or late work is reflected here naturally.
-If an assignment is not submitted, the zero entered in the textbook reduces this grade.
-There is no separate completion tracking — the textbook grade tells the full curriculum story.
+Missing or late work is handled directly inside the digital textbook.
+If an assignment is not submitted, a zero is entered there, which lowers your curriculum grade naturally.
+There is no separate penalty system — the textbook grade tells the full story.

 Score range What it means Grade